 Across much of the Latin world, November 1st is a massive occasion.

-Día de Todos los Santos (or All Saints’ Day in English) directly follows Halloween and is a public holiday in Spain.
-It’s a day when families and individuals remember those who have died; one during which cemeteries across the country fill up with those who wish to pay a visit to their loved ones’ final resting places.
+Typically, Día de Todos los Santos in Malaga is marked by cemeteries filling up with those who wish to pay a visit to their loved ones’ final resting places.

 In some cases, especially if the person has recently died, or they died in sudden or tragic circumstances, families will spend many days in the build-up preparing the niche for visitors.